 The Toronto Hate Crimes report once again reveals that the Toronto Jewish community is the most victimized religious group by far at 29.7% in comparison to the Muslim community at 15.9%.
 Still, most hate crimes against the Jewish community are unaccounted for, particularly on university campuses and through hateful pamphlets and/or newspapers which are distributed in neighbourhoods.
 Most occurrences of antisemitism are resolved institutionally and never reported or quantified as shall be later indicated.

-An upward trend in antisemitic incidents begun to occur in 2017 in private schools mainly in the Greater Toronto Area.
+An upward trend in antisemitic incidents at private schools in the GTA began in 2017.
 Uncharacteristically, Upper Canada College reported on April 26, 2017 that "a student in Grade 7 returned to his locker at the end of the day to find it vandalized with anti-Semitic symbols and messaging.
 As soon as we became aware of the situation, the College began an investigation.
 We have attempted to progress the investigation swiftly, involving all appropriate parties, including the police."

 Similarly, Greenwood had an antisemitic incident in April 2017 which impacted its student body and parents.
 In an email to parents, the principal wrote: "As you may have heard from your child, Greenwood also suffered its own troubling incident at the beginning of April, when one of our after-hours cleaners found a swastika that had been drawn anonymously in marker on a wall in the boys’ change room."

-In another related Ryerson occurrence in March 2017, Ryerson University fired teaching assistant Ayman Elkasrawy for provocative antisemitic language while leading a prayer at his mosque (3).
+In another related Ryerson occurrence in March 2017, Ryerson University fired teaching assistant Ayman Elkasrawy for provocative antisemitic language while leading a prayer at his mosque.
 At Masjid Toronto, Elkasrawy allegedly called to “purify the Al-Aqsa Mosque from the filth of the Jews.”